rives-io/riv/docs/getting-started.md

 ## Playing a cartridges

-Let's do something more interesting, let's download and play a cartridge!
+To play a cartridge you just need to download its respective `.sqfs` file and call `rivemu` using it as the first argument:

 ```sh
 wget -O antcopter.sqfs https://rives-io.github.io/riv/cartridges/antcopter.sqfs
 rivemu antcopter.sqfs
 ```

-After executing the above commands a window with the Antcopter game should pop up!
+After executing the above commands a window with the Antcopter game should pop up.
 You should be able to play it using arrows and Z X keys.

 ## Recording and replaying tapes